Crystal Structure of Upper Cluster Algebras: The Tropical Crystal Structures

 where $r_i$ and $l_i$ are as in Definition \ref{D:lrv}, $\rho_i(\delta) = \e(\delta, E_i),\ \lambda_i(\delta) = \ec(\tau^{-1} E_i, \dtc)$, and the weight function $\wt_i=\wt_{\ep_i}$ as in \eqref{eq:wti}. \end{theorem} \begin{proof} The proof is almost the same as that of Theorem \ref{T:upper} except that \begin{enumerate} \item $\lambda_i(\eta)=\lambda_i(\delta)+1$ follows from Remark \ref{r:pm1}. \item The equality \eqref{eq:A2wt} is the content of Proposition \ref{P:weight}. \item $(\wt_i)_{i\in I}$ is an integral compatible grading adapted to $I$ is the content of Corollary \ref{C:tauexact}. \item It is lower seminormal by Lemma \ref{L:er}, Theorem \ref{T:musupp}, and the definition of the $\tau$-exact pair. \end{enumerate} \end{proof} The prototypical examples of this type in the cluster algebra theory is the base affine spaces and the affine coordinate ring of the Grassmannians.
 We will briefly review them in Section \ref{ss:G/U} and \ref{ss:Grass}.

-\begin{warning} Using the dual boundary representations we can also get a upper seminormal crystal structure on $\check{\trop}(\Delta, \S)$ as in Section \ref{ss:dualcrystal}.
+\begin{warning} Using the dual boundary representations we can also get an upper seminormal crystal structure on $\check{\trop}(\Delta, \S)$ as in Section \ref{ss:dualcrystal}.
 However, this structure in general cannot be upgraded to a seminormal crystal as in Theorem \ref{T:crystal}.
 For this upgrading, one should require $\{(i,\ibar)\}_{i\in I}$ to be a set of {\em dual} $\tau$-exact pairs, that is, $\tau E_i^\star = E_{\ibar}$.
-But this does not follow from it being a set of $\tau$-exact pairs. \end{warning}
+But this does not follow from its being a set of $\tau$-exact pairs. \end{warning}